Aggravated UUW - Cook County - Motion to Quash Arrest Granted - Case Dismissed

 Because UUW lawyer, James Dimeas, was successful in winning the Motion to Quash Arrest, the state was forced to dismiss the Aggravated UUW charges against his client.
 James Dimeas's client had been accepted for admission to a college in downstate Illinois.
 If UUW lawyer, James Dimeas's client had been convicted of the UUW charges, he would have been faced with the very real possibility of going to jail.
 If he been convicted of a felony he may have been eligible to receive federal student aid.
 Instead, UUW lawyer, James Dimeas's client is no longer living in the "high crime area" and is attending college and has a bright future ahead of him.

+James Dimeas has been handling UUW and Aggravated UUW gun cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
 James Dimeas is a nationally-recognized, award-winning, UUW criminal defense attorney and published author.
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 Mr. Dimeas has been named a "Best DUI Attorney."
 The American Institute of Criminal Law Attorneys have named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any lawyer criminal defense lawyer in the United States.
+AVVO rates James Dimeas as "Superb", the highest rating possible for any UUW, Aggravated UUW gun lawyer in the United States.